 Performance vs. protection: Traditional VPNs can slow connections, frustrating users and leading them to find unsafe workarounds.

-If these issues sound familiar, adopting a secure hybrid workforce solution like SASE can help you lock down access, simplify management, and keep your business running smoothly.
+If these issues sound familiar, adopting a secure modern workforce solution like SASE can help you lock down access, simplify management, and keep your business running smoothly.

-4 Key SASE Components Used for Remote and Hybrid Workforce Security
+4 Key SASE Components Used for Modern Workforce Security

 To protect a mixed office‑and‑remote team, you need a clear set of SASE components that work together.
 Here are the four essentials you’ll rely on: